shaojiawei07/shaojiawei07.github.io/_pages/about.md

-I am currently hiring interns (who can work in Shanghai for more than three months) and PhD students (for Fall 2025).
+I am hiring interns (who can work in Shanghai for over three months) and PhD students (for Fall 2025).
 Relevant topics include:

-- Multimodal large language models and device-edge-cloud collaborative inference **(High priority)**
+- Vision-language models and device-edge-cloud collaborative inference
+- 3D scene representation and volumetric video streaming
 - Security/Privacy issues in generative models and edge AI systems

 <!--
-- 3D scene representation and volumetric video streaming -->
+- 3D scene representation and volumetric video streaming
+-  Multimodal large language models and device-edge-cloud collaborative inference **(High priority)** -->

 For intern positions, please send your CV to TeleAI.HR@ChinaTelecom.cn and CC me on the email.
 Kindly mark the subject with _[the topic you are interested in]_.
 More details are available [here](https://mp.weixin.qq.com/s/w9taJWYHoBJZZ228BJQZUQ).